riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 ...
 {% endhighlight %}

-Again a very small change, just including the field in the default.
+Again a very small change, just including `private: false` as part of the default.

 ####task-list-spec.js
 Next we're going to deal with the display aspects of private tasks, namely that they should not appear for user's who don't own the task or for user's who are not logged in.
-We'll also ensure that tasks a user owns show up for them.
+We'll also ensure that private tasks a user owns show up.

 ######Tests

-First off we are going to need another user in order to test our scenarios, so let's set that up first.
+First off we are going to need another user in order to test our scenarios, so let's set that up.

 #####/packages/testing/user-fixtures.js
 {% highlight JavaScript %}